VassilisPallas/gvs/README.md

 ### Install specific version

-In order to install a specific version without using the dropdown, use the `--install-version=value`.
+To install a specific version without using the dropdown, use the `--install-version=value`.

 ```sh
 $ gvs --install-version=1.21.3